Optimization using MATLAB

 [x,fval] = linprog(f,A,b,Aeq,beq,lb,ub);

-One can also solve LP using interior-point method and that can be invoked via optimoptions as follows:
+One can also solve a LP problem using the interior-point method, which can be invoked through MATLAB’s optimoptions as follows:

 % Setting the options for linprog with interior-point method